The Interim Period

-A “Convergence Summit” would be held in April where everyone in our congregation could meet to discuss the inspirations conceived in the small groups and decide together which ones to pursue.
+A “Convergence Summit” will be held in April where everyone in our congregation will meet to discuss the inspirations conceived in the small groups and decide together which ones to pursue.
 “Proposal Teams” would then work with the coach to develop projects based on the inspirations.
 Later in the year at an “Action Summit,” each team would present a plan to implement their project to the congregation.
-The church would then decide which projects to implement.
+The church will then decide which projects to implement.

 By participating in the reVision process together, we will strengthen our connections to God and to each other and jump start some new ministries in our community.